Guest Explorer: Anton Louw – Founder of Sunbird Tea

 Rooibos (Aspalathus linearis) is indigenous to the Cederberg Mountains of South Africa – about 3 hours north of Cape Town.
 Despite efforts, rooibos still only grows in its homeland, South Africa.
 This localisation makes it unique – it is enjoyed globally but only grows locally.
 The history of rooibos goes back thousands, and perhaps tens of thousands of years.
 The San people, South Africa’s first-nation people, used it as a medicinal herb.
 It’s also possible that our pre-human ancestors drank Rooibos.

 It’s a historical curiosity that rooibos’ modern history is linked to the Chinese tea trade – when the Cape became a stop-over for European traders to the East.
 When tea drinking became fashionable in Europe, the settlers sought to imitate the trend and so adopted the local brew.
 It was only at the beginning of the 20th century that commercial experiments began with the plant.
-When tea became scarce in South Africa during the Second World War, locals realized that they had a better alternative and it became a staple in all kitchens across the diverse cultures of South Africa.
+When tea became scarce in South Africa during the Second World War, locals realised that they had a better alternative and it became a staple in all kitchens across the diverse cultures of South Africa.

 What are the different types of rooibos and how do they vary in flavour?

-Because of how the industry developed, rooibos has until now only been seen as a staple, or healthy alternative to regular tea and not so much a discerning drink in its own right.
+Because of how the industry developed, rooibos has until now only been seen as a staple or healthy alternative to regular tea and not so much a discerning drink in its own right.
 It is a great base for blending and as a result many brands add all sorts of herbs, fruits, flowers and spices to it.
 To be fair, real tea has a 5000-year agricultural history with ample time to refine techniques.
-Field grown rooibos has been around less than 1/50th of this time!
+Field-grown rooibos has been around less than 1/50th of this time!

 Can you find rooibos tea anywhere else in the world?